Skip To Main Content

 Senior Traditions

-To honor the hard work and responsibility of being a Sixth Form student at Kent, Sixth Formers enjoy specific traditions such as access to the Student Center during Study Hall, relaxed dress code in the spring term, preferred chapel seating, and membership opportunities of school-wide councils and committees.
+To honor the hard work and responsibility of being a sixth form student at Kent, sixth formers enjoy specific traditions such as access to the Student Center during Study Hall, relaxed dress code in the spring term, preferred Chapel seating, and membership opportunities of school-wide councils and committees.

 Kent Students by the Numbers